This site requires a more recent version of Adobe Flash Player to function properly.

 - Market Share of U.S. Listed Shares Prior to 2006, NASDAQ was successful in gaining market share in U.S. cash equities due to continuous technological innovation and improvements in order executions.
 However, starting in 2008, increasing competition from electronic exchanges like BATS Global Markets and Direct Edge resulted in pressure on NASDAQ's share.
 We expect NASDAQ's market share to remain stable at about 19% throughout our forecast period.
 If NASDAQ is able to regain a market share in line with its historical levels and reach 25% by the end of our forecast period this would present an upside of about 9% to our price estimate.

-Nasdaq OMX Group ("NASDAQ") is a global exchange group that provides trading, exchange technology, securities listing, and public company services globally. the company's services include equity and derivatives trading, market data products, index services, financial services and market technology products.
+Nasdaq OMX Group ("NASDAQ") is a global exchange group that provides trading, exchange technology, securities listing, and public company services globally.
+The company's financial services include equity and derivatives trading, market data products, index services, financial services and market technology products.

 NASDAQ Stock Market